szaumoor/ZSTweaks/README.md

 On-hit damage effects from this mod or on weapons the mod tweaks are also changed not to wake sleeping targets.
 This prevents a corner case where a weapon that applies sleep on hit could immediately wake the target with a secondary damage effect.

-As of version 1.4.5, many components can be customized by editing `ZSTweaks/configurations/zstweaks_prefs.txt`.
-Be sure to check this file for available options to fine-tune your experience.
+Many components can be customized by editing `ZSTweaks/configurations/zstweaks_prefs.txt`.
+Check this file for available options to fine-tune your experience.

 ### [See all component details here](ZSTweaks/component_readme.md)